On this page

-We’re updating the Wastewater Treatment and Biosolids Management Master Plan (Master Plan) to ensure the City’s wastewater (everything flushed down your sinks, drains, and toilets) is managed in a way that is sustainable, protects our water ways and environment, and that the treatment plant has the capacity to handle the City’s growing population to ensure we’re future ready.
+We’re updating the Wastewater Treatment and Biosolids Management Master Plan to ensure the City’s wastewater (everything flushed down your sinks, drains, and toilets) is managed in a way that is sustainable, protects our local waterways and environment and has capacity to handle Guelph’s growing population.

 Your feedback is an important part of the master planning process.
 How we manage wastewater impacts you, the Speed River and our environment.
 Here’s how you can have your say: